gabrielarantest/StaircaseFaces/README.md

 # StaircaseFaces
-Download the Relase folder and double click in the *.exe file to run the experiment in a windows computer
+Download the Relase folder and double click in the Faces.exe file to run the experiment in a windows computer